Hebridean Island Cruises

 - Sea Lochs of the Lower Clyde (6 nights) from Greenock ( near the mouth of the Clyde) to Rothesay, Troon, Port Ryan, Holy Isle, Holy Loch and a return to Greenock.

 - Two cruises, marked as Spring Surprise and Autumn Surprise, are seven-night Hebridean itineraries decided upon by the captain.
 They leave from and arrive back at Oban and are popular with repeat passengers who like the ship so much that they don’t mind where she goes.
-Footloose indicates walking and hiking outings.
+Footloose indicates a focus on walking and hiking outings.

 Generally, the vessel either docks or anchors at night and travels during breakfast or lunch to the next location.
 Occasional overnight sails take place when the itinerary stretches south to and from English Channel ports.